Satisfactory Academic Progress (SAP) Policy

 Transfer credits and credits taken while cross-enrolled that are accepted by Louisiana State University count toward a student’s cumulative GPA and attempted and earned credit hours, therefore, impacting the maximum timeframe and a student’s pace/completion rate.
-This includes college coursework taken while in high school.
+This does not include college coursework taken while in high school.
 It does NOT include advanced placement credit.

 Change of Major or Pursuing Multiple Majors